But do you know why wine and cheese are such natural pairing partners?

 Most importantly: have fun with your pairings!

-It’s also important to remember that there are no clear-cut rules when it comes to food and wine matching - the most important thing is to experiment, try new and interesting combinations and find out what you enjoy most, because ultimately, the best way to tell is to try the cheeses and see what you think goes best together!
+It’s also important to remember that there are no clear-cut rules when it comes to food and wine matching.
+The most important thing is to experiment, try new and interesting combinations and find out what you enjoy most.
+Ultimately, the best way to tell is to try the cheeses and see what you think goes best together!

-So, will you be having a cheeky cheese and wine platter on Sunday 25th July to celebrate Wine & Cheese Day?
+So, will you be having a cheeky cheese and wine platter to celebrate National Cheese Lovers' Day?
 We sure will be!

 As long as there